opendaylight/odltools/README.rst

 A tool to troubleshoot the NetVirt OpenDaylight OpenStack integration.

-The tool can be used to get mdsal model dumps, openvswitch flow dumps and extracting dumps from CSIT output.xml files.
+The tool can get mdsal model dumps, openvswitch flow dumps and extracting dumps from CSIT output.xml files.

 odltool's documentation can be found at `Read The Docs - TBD <http://odltools.readthedocs.org>`_.